 A 2018 study in Clinical Nutrition Espen found that lemon balm helps soothes anxiety, stress, and depression.

-Kava is native to the south pacific islands, where it has been used in ceremonies traditionally for its calming and euphoric effects.
+Kava kava is native to the south pacific islands, where it has been used in ceremonies traditionally for its calming and euphoric effects.

 The relaxing and calming effects of kava have been widely researched and confirmed.

-Kava can be used both in capsules or in tea.
-My go-to kava tea is this Yogi tea.
+Kava can be used both in capsules and in tea.

 With its delicate spiciness, combined with the soothing and warming effects of cinnamon and other Indian spices, this tea is perfect.

 Rose Bud Tea

 The rose is beautiful to look at plus its lovely aroma is also good for your mind.
-Rose tea is calming and great for anxiety.
-Moreover rose tea also has hypnotic and analgesic effects research has found.

-and that makes it great for anxiety.
+Moreover rose tea also has hypnotic and analgesic effects research has found that makes it great for anxiety.

 It is also a great tea to have especially around bedtime to enhance sleep.

-Rose extracts work on the benzodiazepine receptors in the brain just like Xanax and other benzos do without the addiction.
+Rosehip and petal extracts work on the benzodiazepine receptors in the brain just like Xanax and other benzos do without the addiction.

-Plus rose extracts are not just good for anxiety.
-They also help with pain, improve blood sugar, have antimicrobial activities, help with respiratory illnesses, and more.
+Plus rose extracts are not just good for anxiety they also help with pain, improve blood sugar, have antimicrobial activities, help with respiratory illnesses, and more.

 Ashwagandha is an adaptogen herb that has been used for ages in Ayurvedic medicine.

 This 2014 study found ashwagandha reduced feelings of stress and anxiety in subjects.
 Try Ashwagandha Tea Organic for anxiety relief.

 Traditional Medicinals Organic Nighty Night.
 Try this tea if you have trouble falling asleep.

 A refreshing cup of peppermint tea infused with hibiscus and zest lemon balm will ease and smooth that edge for a calm and relaxed mind.

 Check it out on Amazon